-Attributes: Africana Studies Elective, Appropriate for First-Year, ENST Discip Spec (ESDS), Global Diversity, Social Sciences 122 Introduction to Caribbean Studies The greater Caribbean region was at the center of the formation of the modern African Diaspora.
+Attributes: AMST Representation Elective, Africana Studies Elective, Appropriate for First-Year, ENST Discip Spec (ESDS), Global Diversity, Social Sciences 122 Introduction to Caribbean Studies The greater Caribbean region was at the center of the formation of the modern African Diaspora.
 Over the years, the Caribbean region has played an influential role in the development of social and cultural movements throughout the African Diaspora.
 This class will survey the Caribbean, examining its location, population, diversity, and significant role in shaping world events.
 Students will become familiar with the Caribbean region, its place as a site of empire, and the important role of key intellectuals who were foundational in developing anti-colonial and post-colonial black consciousness.
 The course will cover the following areas of inquiry: geography and sociology of the region, key theoretical concepts, leading intellectuals, transforming world events and cultural production.
 This course is cross-listed as AFST 235.

 Attributes: AFST - Diaspora Course, Appropriate for First-Year, ENST Discip Spec (ESDS), Social Sciences 123 Aspects of American Culture Selected topics in American studies at the introductory level.
 The subject matter will vary from year to year dependent upon the interests of faculty and the needs and interests of students.
 Recent topics have included mass media; health, illness, and culture; Latino/a U.S.A.; racial politics of popular music; Caribbean-American literary and visual cultures; Black feminisms.
 This course is cross-listed as AMST 200, when topic is relevant, for example, Introduction to Latino Studies.
+Attributes: Appropriate for First-Year, Social Sciences 200 Special Topics in Latin American, Latinx, and Caribbean Studies This course will offer special topics in LALC at the intermediate level.
+Offered occasionally.